 “Suddenly tripling anyone’s rent is unacceptable.
 It’s especially appalling that Secretary Carson wants to do so on people already living in extreme poverty,” said Diane Yentel, president of the National Low Income Housing Coalition.
 “Attempting to balance our federal budget at the expense of the poorest and most vulnerable people is abhorrent.”

 Current senior citizens and individuals with disabilities -- who together comprise more than half of the 4.7 million households now receiving federal assistance -- would be exempt from rental increases for six years if the proposal becomes law, HUD officials said.
-After that, households comprised of seniors 65 or older as well as those with disabilities would be required to pay a monthly rent equal to either 30 percent of their gross income or $50, whichever is higher.
+After that, households in which all adults are 65 or older or considered disabled would be required to pay a monthly rent equal to 30 percent of their gross income or $50, whichever is higher.
 Senior and disabled households who begin receiving housing subsidies after the proposal goes into effect would be immediately subject to the higher rents.

 The proposal would also make it easier for the nation's 3,100 housing authorities to impose work requirements in exchange for benefits.